Couple on a date in a west chester restaurant

 2. Request a Bridge Loan

 You can use a bridge loan to pay off the mortgage on your current house or make a down payment on a new home.
 This helps with buying a house before selling, since you’ll be able to use your loan to get into your new residence faster than you could if you tried on your own.
+Bridge loans are short-term financing options.
+Generally, you’ll have to pay back a bridge loan within six to 12 months.

+Lenders will determine your eligibility for a bridge loan based on your credit score, the real estate market’s conditions, and other factors.
 Bridge loan interest rates and fees depend on the lender.
 In many instances, these rates and fees are higher than those associated with other types of loans.

 When you get a bridge loan, you’ll use your home as collateral.
 If for any reason you can’t make your loan payments, your lender can foreclose on your house.